twj42/PanoLogicG2_ReverseEngineering/pages/reverse_engineering.md

 # Reverse Engineering

 Connecting an eBay clone Xilinx Platform Cable USB connector to the JTAG (1.2mm pitch connector) showed that the device was straightforward to program.

+< adapter photo >

 Using the *Universal Scan* boundary scan software (http://www.ricreations.com/boundary-scan-products.html - free 14 day trial!), with judicious use of shorting to gnd or 3.3V provided a very straightforward (if tedious) way to determine FPGA connectivity.
 Fortunately most, if not all, FPGA connections were accessible using VIAs.

+< screen print >

 Sadly, once this was completed, I discovered @cyrozap - he had completed the same task in parallel with me, and produced a .ucf file.
 I've compared this with my empirically derived data, and there is almost a complete match.